shad/TiGigya/README.md

 **loginToProvider**(options)

 * options (dictionary): login options.
 Supported keys are:
-    * provider (string, required): the name of the provider to authenticate with.
+    * name (string, required): the name of the provider to authenticate with.
     * forceAuthentication (boolean): if set to true, the user will be prompted for authentication details, even if they are already logged in to the provider (Android only).
     * facebookExtraPermissions (string): a comma-delimited string of extended permissions to request